Utah is home to some of the best camping in the country.

 Experience sweeping deserts, breathtaking rock formations, rich farmland, forested mountains, and snowcapped peaks as you camp your way across the Beehive State.

 Here are 40+ of the best campgrounds in Utah to help you plan your trip.

 Utah literally has hundreds of campgrounds perfect for tent campers.
 We’ve rounded up 20 of the most beautiful, scenic, and relaxing to choose from.

 1. Antelope Island State Park

-Antelope Island offers an unparalleled Utah camping experience.
+Antelope Island offers an unparalleled Utah tent camping experience.